jchitel/how-stuff-works/next.js/_notes/README.md

 An error is then thrown if the user specified both `target = 'serverless'` and a non-empty `publicRuntimeConfig`.

 The defaults are then assigned, and the result is returned.

+### Intializing the Router

+The other big item that the server does in the constructor is initialize the router.

+First, the routes are generated.
+Each route consists of two functions: a matcher (to determine if a given path matches the route) and a handler (to handle the request when that route is matched).
+There are four base routes that are always included:
+* `/_next/static/:path*`: this path is for internal Next static resources.
+When we say "static" we mean direct references to files on the file system, as opposed to dynamic content like an API call or a page in the app.
+These requests route to a `static` directory in the `distDir`, defaulting to `~/_next/static/`.
+Moreover, if the requested files match `~/_next/static/(runtime|chunks|{BUILD_ID})/`, they are set to be immutably cached, telling the browser that they will never change.
+This means that Next uses some unique identifier like a hash to ensure that whenver this content changes, it will have a different path.
+* `/_next/:path*`: This path simply renders a 404.
+The comments inidicate that this path is hit internally before trying the router again, so we'll probably discover what this is for in time.
+This is likely in place so that requests to pages don't accidentally allow a page to be called `/_next`.
+* `/static/:path*`: The user is allowed to place public static resources (such as images) in `~/static`, which will be returned for this path.
+* `/api/:path*`: All API requests are placed under the `/api/` path.
+This indicates that the request should be handled by a user-defined API endpoint.

+Additionally, the development server places the following path before all of these:
+* `/_next/development/:path*`: These are static files used only by the development server, and are routed to `~/_next/`.

+If the user enables the experimental `publicDirectory` configuration (false by default), then they can serve static files from `~/public/`.
+Each file in this directory is set up with its own route, mapped relative to `~/public/`, meaning that a file at `~/public/image.jpg` can be accessed using `{site}/image.jpg`.
+This is a way to serve static files without the `/static/` prefix.

+If the user enables the `useFileSystemPublicRoutes` configuration (true by default), this enables file system routing for pages in the `~/pages/` directory.
+A catch-all route `/:path*` is added which forwards requests to the server-side rendering logic of Next.
+This also pre-computes the list of dynamic routes (routes containing parameters) available in the app and stores them for later use.

+After the routes are generated, we create a `Router` (`next-server/server/router`) from those routes.
+This simply stores that list internally.

+### Initializing the `DevServer`

+All of that happened in the `Server` constructor.
+This is called by the `DevServer` constructor before doing its own initialization.

+Before we go into that, we'll list out the `Server` methods that are overridden by `DevServer`:
+* `currentPhase()`: this is the phase that is provided to a dynamic configuration. `Server` returns `phase-production-server` and `DevServer` returns `phase-development-server`.
+* `readBuildId()`: the prouduction server must be run against a production build, which produces a file called `~/_next/BUILD_ID` containing the identifier for the build.
+The development server is run against source, so this file is not guaranteed to exist.
+Thus, `DevServer` overrides this method to simply return `development`.
+* `run()`: The development server requires a few more steps before it is ready to serve, most notably it requires starting the hot reloader and source file watcher.
+The hot reloader may also return `finished: true`, which will stop the app before it starts (not sure what triggers this yet).
+If not, `super.run()` is called normally.
+* `generateRoutes()`: this adds the `/_next/development/:path*` route before all the other routes.
+* `generatePublicRoutes()`: this returns an empty list, because public files are handled as a fallback in development mode.
+* `getDynamicRoutes()`: in development, dynamic routes can't be known ahead of time, so this also returns an empty list.
+* `resolveApiRequest()`: this calls into the hot reloader for the request before doing the normal resolution.
+* `renderToHTML()`: this will return developer-assisting pages instead of simple 404s.
+This also handles dynamic and public routes, before falling back to the normal method.
+* `renderErrorToHTML()`: this also returns developer-assisting pages instead of simple 404s.
+* `sendHTML()`: this overrides the cache control header to not cache in development.
+* `setImmutableAssetCacheControl()`: this overrides the cache control header for internal static files to not cache in development.

+So the development server adds and overrides a bit of logic from the production server, primarily because everything in development mode is generated dynamically, while in production everything is expected to be pre-compiled.

+In its constructor, `DevServer` sets `renderOpts.dev` to true, adds a validator for AMP pages (which should obviously not be run in production), and sets a promise called `devReady`, with the `resolve()` attached to a method `this.setDevReady()`. `devReady` is awaited in `DevServer.run()` before doing anything else, and `this.setDevReady()` is called at the end of `DevServer.prepare()`.
+This ensures that the server doesn't actually do anything until initial setup logic is done.

+### Preparing the `DevServer`

+As we saw before, `next dev` will create the `DevServer` and then call `DevServer.prepare()`.
+This method is only defined on `DevServer`, and is responsible for performing asynchronous initial setup.

+The first step of the preparation is "verifying the typescript setup".
+This step first checks for either a `tsconfig.json` or any file with an extension of `.ts` or `.tsx` (ignoring `.d.ts` and `node_modules`).
+If neither is found, the step is skipped.
+If either is found, the following is done:
+1. verify that you have `typescript`, `@types/react`, and `@types/node` installed (if not, fail with error)
+2. write a default `tsconfig.json` if you don't have one yet
+3. verify that your `tsconfig.json` is valid.
+NOTE: this ignores the error that no inputs are defined, because Next takes care of this manually
+4. write suggested values to your `tsconfig.json` if they are not currently set that way
+5. write a `next-env.d.ts` file at the root of your project referencing `next` and `next/types/global`

+Then, the hot reloader is initialized.
+The `HotReloader` class is defined in `next/server/hot-reloader`.
+The constructor takes 3 parameters: `dir` (the base directory of the project), `config` (the Next config from the server), and `buildId` (which will always be `development` in this case).
+All that happens here is that some properties are initialized.

+The next step is "adding exportPathMap routes".
+This feature brings compatibility with `next export`.
+The user can optionally define an `exportPathMap` property in their Next configuration.
+This property is an async function that allows defining static routes to pages in the app.
+In `next export`, a default path map is generated based on the files in the `pages/` directory, and this function allows modifying that map.
+In development mode, this function is used to simply add those routes to the router.
+If the user does not define `exportPathMap`, this step is skipped.

+Now, we're ready to start the `HotReloader` by calling `HotReloader.start()`.

+#### Starting the `HotReloader`

+First, the hot reloader clears the dist directory.

+Then, it sets up webpack.
+This involves several steps.
+First, we need the webpack configurations, one for the client and one for the server.
+These configurations require entrypoints.
+To do this, the hot reloader creates a "page mapping", which is a mapping from the normalized path of a page (relative to the root of the app) to its actual resolvable path.
+In this case, we only create a page mapping for the three special pages: `/_app`, `/_document`, and `/_error`.
+If the user has defined their own `/_app` or `/_document` page, the path mapping will contain `private-next-pages/{_app|_document}.tsx`, where `private-next-pages` is an alias to the user's pages directory.
+If the user has not defined their own versions of these pages, the default Next ones are used (located in `next/dist/pages/`).
+This page mapping is then passed into `createEndpoints`, which generates a set of client and server entrypoints for the webpack configurations.
+The page mapping is iterated, and for each page an entrypoint:
+* if the page is an API endpoint and the specified target is serverless, it is added to the server entry points with the `next-serverless-loader` as a loader
+* else if the page is an API endpoint (meaning the target is server),